jkeller52/astrobee/README.md

 to the PKG_CONFIG_PATH environment variable
 No package 'opencv' found
 ```
-Running `sudo apt install libopencv-dev` fixed this issue for me, displaying the version of opencv I had installed:
+Running `sudo apt install libopencv-dev` fixed this issue for me.
+When I checked the version of opencv I had installed it worked correctly:
 ```
 jkell@DESKTOP-CSDA0LG:~$ pkg-config --modversion opencv 2.4.9.1